 Seasoning Variations

-The basic batter recipe is great when eating with a sauce drizzled over them or on the side for dipping.
-However, they’re also delicious (and crispier) eaten with the seasoning cooked into the batter.
-For this simply add the following to the batter mixture.
+The basic batter recipe is great when served with a drizzle of sauce or as a dipping sauce.
+However, they’re also delicious (and crispier) when eaten with the seasoning cooked into the batter.
+For this, simply add the following to the batter mixture.

-• Popcorn Chicken Style – 1 tsp poultry seasoning plus 1/4 cup of cornmeal.
+• Popcorn Chicken Style: 1 tsp poultry seasoning plus 1/4 cup cornmeal.

-Frying temperature – I find that 334°F (168°C) is the perfect temperature to fry cauliflower.
-I don’t fry it quite as hot as some other things like french fries because I want it to cook slowly enough to cook the cauliflower all the way through.
-However, don’t cook it lower than 325°F (165°C) or it will absorb too much oil and get soggy instead of crispy.
+Frying temperature: I find that 334°F (168°C) is the perfect temperature for frying cauliflower.
+I don’t fry it quite as hot as some other things, like French fries, because I want it to cook slowly enough to cook the cauliflower all the way through.
+However, don’t cook it below 325°F (165°C), or it will absorb too much oil and get soggy instead of crispy.

-If you don’t have a thermometer – you can test the temperature of your oil by cooking one piece first.
-You know that you have the right frying temperature if it bubbles vigorously when you first put it in and then the bubbling slows way down after about 2-3 minutes and you have a crunchy golden brown cauliflower nugget that is cooked through.
+If you don’t have a thermometer, you can test your oil’s temperature by cooking one piece first.
+You know you have the right frying temperature if it bubbles vigorously when you first put it in, then the bubbling slows way down after about 2-3 minutes, and you have a crunchy, golden-brown cauliflower nugget that is cooked through.

 Serving: 1cup, Calories: 218kcal, Carbohydrates: 18g, Protein: 4g, Fat: 15g, Saturated Fat: 1g, Sodium: 794mg, Potassium: 481mg, Fiber: 3g, Sugar: 3g, Vitamin C: 69mg, Calcium: 59mg, Iron: 1mg